anon-blue/anon.blue/README.txt

 huk,hyki                                                          uohdIck
-         mmmhellochowefeqfeqeqf]]]]\the consioucness encompassed all of what had been a univesresblyat                 INJE TING THE BOIH this is tI am bill. if youggggggggggggggggggggggggggggggggg                                cool beans bro iPuto el que lo lea lol                   This an opportu ity to say anythin g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverwritte
+         mmmhellochowefeqfeqeqf]]]]\the consioucness encompassed all of what had been a univesresND brooded over what was now chaos step by step it must be done and i said let there be light gggggg                                cool beans bro iPuto el que lo lea lol                   This an opportu ity to say anythin g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverwritte